 Consider two examples.
 On the one hand, we have Einstein predicting the apparent shift in the position of a distant star caused by the passage of its light near the gravitational well of our sun.
 Should it be observed in a non-shifted position or should its position be shifted beyond 1.75 arc-seconds, a miniscule but precise prediction, his theory of general relativity should have to be revised or abandoned.
 When Arthur Eddington confirmed Einstein’s prediction in the solar eclipse of May, 1919, Einstein became the twentieth century’s most important figure, for his theory had passed the test of falsifiability.
 The second most important, according to Time magazine was Sigmund Freud for his work on psychology.
 Popper discusses one of Freud’s followers, Alfred Adler, diagnosing a patient without personal contact, and arguing for the accuracy of his diagnosis “on the basis of my great experience.”
 But as Popper notes, the diagnosis was so flaccid that it could be modified to suit any of the patient’s personal circumstances—Adler was uninformed on such things—and retroactively claimed to be correct.
 This self-deluding quality is characteristic of practitioners of the human sciences.
 Their theories are too vague to be falsifiable.
 We can charitably attribute their self-deceptions to the catharsis that accompanies their first exposure to the social science paradigm they embrace.
 It is nothing less than a conversion experience in which their virtual circles are reoriented by the breathtaking scale of the paradigm they adopt.
 (For more on this justification issue, see “Can Belief Be Knowledge?“).
 Of course, thinking of their attachment to their virtual circles in religious terms establishes a knowledge equivalency between human sciences and religious belief that neither side would embrace.

 A more obscure question but one of great importance in our current climate concerns the fate of the human sciences themselves.
 If the defining quality of their nature is their concern with the “black box” of human motivation, then they face insurmountable odds in the current zeitgeist and whatever reputation they can salvage must look backward rather than forward (see “A Preface to the Determinism Problem”).
 The future without question belongs to the hard sciences.
-Neurology and genetics cannot supplant psychology too quickly in my estimation.
-But notice the response from practitioners and academics.
-Rather than try to open that black box, they resort to behavioralism, the study of behavior rather than motivation.
-In essence, they favor what can be observed.
+Neurology and genetics are even now supplanting psychology thanks to the invention of the FMRI in the last decade of the twentieth century.
+Predictive human science is the problem, for descriptive studies of human activities in the aggregate can yield important statistical data.
+Just to be clear, no human science can predict the preferences of any person, though it can describe behaviors of large groups of persons mathematically and so make large-scale predictions (though not too successfully, it must be noted).
+But letting go of prescription has not been easy.
+Psychologists initiated into the breathtaking predictive power of Freudianism consumed the entire twentieth century in learning to let go of their paradigms, which were actually moral theories rather than empirically verifiable predictions.
+Rather than try to open that black box, they next resorted to behavioralism, the study of observable behavior rather than motivation.
+In essence, they favored what could be observed.
 Now traditional human scientists might regard that as a total surrender of the field.
 Freud certainly would have.
 But to my mind the mystery of human consciousness is far too little understood to be the subject of scientific study, but we can observe and make fruitful conclusions about what people actually do.
 We can call that psychology and still ignore the core questions of motivation and consciousness.
-And, glory of glories, we can do real experiments in behavioralism that yield quantitative data and allow us to form real and useful theories.
-Look at a listing of human sciences and think about how each field could do something similar.
+And, glory of glories, we can do real experiments in behavioralism that yield quantitative data and allow us to form real and useful descriptions and categorizations.
+But behavioralism fell into the errors of scientism from its Skinnerian beginnings.
+Because it could not study human will, it attempted to deny its importance.
+Thankfully, it has largely been replaced with cognitive theories that put human reasoning and preferential freedom at the center of their efforts.
+This kind of thing is less science than what used to be the provenance of religion or ethics, but it takes the reality of felt free will seriously enough to do some good.
+If one looks at a listing of human sciences and thinks about how each field could do something similar, she would quickly see both the potential and severe limitations of the human sciences, limitations serious enough to have them combine with more traditional if less venerated studies.
 It might be best if you ignore the spectacular failure of economists to build predictive models or the efforts of sociologists to advocate for “healthy” social structures, as Margaret Mead so shamelessly did in her studies of the Tahitians.
 From the very beginnings, human sciences have had a problem isolating the true from the good.
 From Freud’s characterization of religion as “the history of a delusion,” to Timothy Leary’s advocacy of LSD, to competing economists advocating rather than analyzing policy proposals, it seems human scientists are just too human to be as objective as science demands.
 Against Popper’s advice, they fall in love with their beliefs and claim them as knowledge.